f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 The TSP block in the LMS7002M hardware has an interpolation chain that acts on both Tx channels.
 It is composed of 5 halfband interpolation stages and therefore can achieve interpolation between 1 (no interpolation) and 32 in increasing powers of 2: 1, 2, 4, 8, 16, 32.

 Thus the actual sample rate of the DAC is the stream sample rate (10) multiplied by this factor.
+In the screenshot example this yields a 40 MS/s rate at the DAC.

 <h3>9: Software interpolation factor</h3>

-The I/Q stream from the LimeSDR is upsampled by a power of two by software inside the plugin before being sent to the device.
+The I/Q stream from the baseband is upsampled by a power of two by software inside the plugin before being sent to the LimeSDR device.
 Possible values are increasing powers of two: 1 (no interpolation), 2, 4, 8, 16, 32.

 <h3>10: Device stream sample rate</h3>